bufferapp/buffer-talks/slides/migrating-with-atomic-design.md

 ???

-- has stood up amazingly well since 2000
+- has stood up amazingly well since 2000, because building something from scratch is not advised unless you've got a good reason
-- this was written right before the dot-com bubble popped
+- this was written right before the dot-com bubble popped, the startup climate could be described as chaotic.
+If you were a leader in any space there was likely to be several startups waiting for their chance.

 ---

 class: segue

-# It gets _less true_ over time
+# Never rewrite gets _less true_ over time

 ???